johnofmars/mm-github-pages-starter/_pages/exotics.md

 	- Consuming your grenade creates a turret that fires out five (5) burst that do 11 damage each.
 It lasts for 20 seconds and makes it excellent for helping with clean-up. _NB:_ Arc buddies will proc `Thin the Herd`'s  autoreload on your Lion.

+- **Contraverse Hold**

+	- Sadly the Handheld Supernova is nerfed, but it's still a strong ranged melee for clean-up.
+Contraverse lets you get your grenades back faster and gives you a shield.
+In today's crucible, a charged Axion Bolt grenade can prime enemies for a quick Lion cleanup.

 - **The Stag**
 [Utility](#warlock-exotics){: .btn .btn--warning}